Christian Siriano unrolls a gala-worthy world in the sand for New York Fashion Week - ExBulletin

 Under the Plaza's sparkling chandeliers, Siriano deployed 60 looks for dinners and cocktail parties, galas and other social events, mixing shirtless men in jackets with dazzling displays of earth tones, including softer creams in form-fitting dresses and tuxedo silhouettes. for women in black.

 The designer often thinks about other worlds, with one caveat: don't forget beauty.
-He is particularly a fan of the Sandy franchise with Zendaya, whom he has dressed several times, and Timothé Chalametwhom he would like to dress but has not yet done so.
+He is particularly a fan of the Sandy franchise with Zendaya, whom he often dresses, and Timothé Chalametwho would like to dress up but has not yet done so.

 Dune: Part Two hits theaters on March 1st.